A Travel Price Comparison for United States of America Los Angeles vs. Albuquerque for Attractions, Food, Nightlife, and Hiking

 One day in Los Angeles or Albuquerque?

-Los Angeles is a glamourous city where you can fill many days.
+Los Angeles is a sprawling city where you can fill many days.
 You can also relax and pamper yourself at one of the resorts.
 One day is usually not enough time for a trip here as there is plenty to do.
 The entire region has so many activities, and you'll want time to do everything.

-Visitors enjoy the nightlife and food when visiting the desert town of Albuquerque.
+Visitors enjoy the nightlife and food when visiting the traditional town of Albuquerque.
 The old town is one of the main draws for visitors.
 One day is usually not enough time for a trip here as there is plenty to do.
 The entire region has so many activities, and you'll want time to do everything.

 A weekend in Los Angeles or Albuquerque?